-- In Harry Potter and the Goblet of Fire, after Victor Krum enters the maze in the third trial, he becomes bewitched and starts hunting Harry, Cedric, and Fleur.
+- In Harry Potter and the Goblet of Fire, after Viktor Krum enters the maze in the third trial, he gets placed under the Imperius Curse and starts hunting Harry, Cedric, and Fleur.
 The first shot we see of him is his wand held at his side like a dagger as he stalks through the maze.

 - Harry Potter and the Deathly Hallows: